nvimdev/galaxyline.nvim/README.md

 ### Section Variables

-The Type of all these variables array tables.
+The type of all of these section variables:

 - `require('galaxyline').short_line_list` some special filetypes that show a short statusline like `LuaTree defx coc-explorer vista` etc.